What is the Police Civilian Review Board?

 Who serves and for how long?

-The Board is comprised of two representatives from each of the City Council districts.
+The Board is comprised of representatives from each of the City Council districts.
 The term of office is three years.
 Board members can be reappointed for a second term.
 No one may serve more than two full terms.
 Any person is qualified for appointment to the Board who is 21 years of age or older, is a resident of Salt Lake City, and does not have any felony convictions, pending indictments or informations or misdemeanor criminal convictions, or pending indictments involving violence or moral turpitude.

 Who can file a complaint?

 The aggrieved party or witnesses may file a complaint.
 If the complainant is a minor, family members may file the complaint for them.
 The guardian of an individual with a disability, which renders them incapable of filing the complaint themselves, may file for them.
 Anonymous complaints may be accepted if the individual making the complaint professes firsthand knowledge of the alleged police misconduct, and the complainant gives a reason for refusing to identify himself/herself that is deemed credible by the Investigator.